yaw277/slire/README-STYLE-GUIDE.md

 - Lowercase words at beginning of bullet points when they are not complete sentences
 - Keep list items concise and parallel in structure

+### Table of Contents

+- Group related functions on single lines in the TOC separated by dashes
+- Example: `[getById](#getbyid) - [getByIds](#getbyids)` instead of separate bullet points
+- Maintains all navigation links while reducing visual clutter
+- Apply to API reference sections with many similar function pairs

 ### General Style

 - Clean, simple explanations without excessive formatting